 I don’t write music directly at the CP-80 because it gets tiring at my age.
 I prefer to compose in my head when I’m in bed or driving, and then I write the sheet music later.
 Afterwards I can play it at the piano.
 I sometimes joke that if someone wanted to commission an album of ten songs, just give me four days and you’ll get all the sheet music in the mail (laughs).

 – Really?
 Do you have any interesting stories about commissions you’ve received?

 Sure.
 Back in the 90s, a composer from Switzerland contacted me about a classical music festival he was scheduled to play in France.
 He said, “The world premier of my symphony will be in three months at this festival.
 I’ve composed the first two movements but can’t finish the third and I have no ideas.
 Can you do it for me? “.
 I agreed to write it for €500, but he needed the sheet music as soon as possible so he could rehearse with the orchestra.
-So I said, “Okay, give me one week “, which sounded crazy to him; I think he was expecting a month.
-But a week later I sent over the music, and his premier was saved.
+So I said, “Okay, give me one week “, which sounded crazy to him.
+I think he was expecting a month.
+A week later I sent over the music and his premier was saved.
 He came to see me after the concert and said the reception to the first and second movements were lukewarm, but the third one got a standing ovation (laughs).

 – Thanks for talking to me Janko.
 It’s been fun to learn about your career.
 What’s next for you?

 Time passes so quickly nowadays that I feel the need to work constantly.
-I’m writing a piano concerto for Daniil Trifonov, who’s arguably the best player in the world, and I’ve also written a musical called “Soul Vibrations”; the arrangements, lyrics and the story are all done, and the next step is to find a company that wants to partner with me to produce it.
-Other than that, I still do commissions for composing, and I hope to receive more of those this year.
+I’m writing a piano concerto for Daniil Trifonov, who’s arguably the best player in the world, and I’ve also written a musical called “Soul Vibrations”; the arrangements, lyrics and the story are all complete, so the next step is to find a company that wants to partner with me to produce it.
+Other than that, I still do commissions for composing and I hope to receive more of those this year.

 (Below: Janko Nilovic)